Stages of Peer Review

 Stage 2

-The article will undergo a thorough prescreening check that includes being evaluated for grammar, formatting, confirming that none of the authors listed are on the IEEE Prohibited Authors List (PAL), and confirming the article was not submitted elsewhere at the same time.
+The article will undergo a thorough prescreening check that includes being evaluated for grammar, formatting, confirming that none of the authors listed are on the IEEE Prohibited Participant List (PPL), and confirming the article was not submitted elsewhere at the same time.
 The article will also be vetted by a Senior Editor to confirm the article fits within scope of IEEE Access, and that the technical substance is to IEEE standards.
 Depending on the severity of any issues presented, the article will either be immediately rejected, or returned to draft so the authors can update their article accordingly and resubmit.
 For a full submission checklist, please click here.

 Stage 3